4 federal cybersecurity positions that could suffer from a skills gap

 Likewise, policy planning IT specialists must develop statements of objectives, an important step in implementing new and novel cybersecurity solutions.
 Several years of relevant experience and an advanced degree are required.

 Submitting your resume and hoping for the best is one way to find a job with the federal government, but you stand to gain a lot more from utilizing the help of a professional recruiter.
 Beacon Hill has long-standing relationships with many government agencies.
-Contact us to today to learn more about what career opportunities await you.
+Contact us today to learn more about what career opportunities await you.